Gorang2/shotrecords/README.md

 They said, Head coach gave them a role to write down 1- every shots in each period, 2- player who made that shot in our team.

-And I thought, "I think I can make more convenient, more good-to-look data..."
+And I thought, "I think I can make more convenient way which can even generate some good-to-looking datas..."

 So I worked with it.